 A new credit memo must also include the reason for giving credit to the customer.
 It should have a unique serial number, date, and the credit amount you are offering.
 If there are any new payment terms, you can specify that too within the document.

 Having obtained a fair idea about what is a credit memo, the next aim should be to know how you can incorporate this in your bookkeeping.
-How you enter the credit will depend on whether you are issuing the credit invoice after you receive payment for the goods or before that.

 Knowing More About the Credit Memos From Banks